GIScience/gis-training-resource-center/_sources/content/Modul_2/en_qgis_geodata_concept.md

 name: geometry geodata example 2
 width: 700px
 ---
-Geographic information can be an address and/or GPS coordinates
+Geographic information can be an address and/or GPS coordinates.
+(Source: BRC)
 ```

 - Features are displayed on maps with a geometric representation, but they are made of information organized in tables (see {numref}`geodata example`).